Incognito/rumprun_wiki_wiki/Repo:-rumpfiber.md

 There are currently no build options other than tweaking the Makefile if needed.

-It is currently tested using [ljsyscall](https://github.com/justincormack/ljsyscall).
+It is currently tested using [ljsyscall](https://github.com/justincormack/ljsyscall), use `make test`.

+It is reasonably portable but requires the `getcontext` series of functions, which are not always available, for example in (current) Musl and OpenBSD.